FeruzaShokirjonovna/muller-dentistry/README.md

 While the current version is fully functional, there are some ideas for future development:
 - Add information about price.
-- Create a "Contact as today" button on a Home page.
+- Create a "Contact us today" button on the Home page.

 ## Testing